Apple Music and Beats 1 Mark Blackout Tuesday in Support of Black Lives Matter - The Mac Observer

 In steadfast support of the Black voices that define music, creativity, and culture, we use ours.
 This moment calls upon us all to speak and act against racism and injustice of all kinds. we stand in solidarity with Black communities everywhere.

 Tapping the ‘Listen Together’ button takes users to a live broadcast of the Beats 1 radio station.
 The station is broadcasting music from a wide range of Black artists and artists of color.
 Much of it is tackling the issues of racism and police brutality.
+The message is also being broadcast.

 [Apple Donating to Equal Justice Initiative and Other Non-Profits Following George Floyd Death]